Chenrx9293/AQRNA-seq-JoVE/README.md

 sbatch submit_05a_rcread2.sh
 ## Step 6: Trim the random nucleotides from Linker 1 for forward and reverse reads
 ### Description:
 This step involves trimming the two random nucleotides originated from the 5' of Linker 1.
-During library preparation, these two random nucleotides effectively mitigate ligation biases induced by diverse terminal sequences of the RNA molecules.
+During library preparation, these two random nucleotides were incorporated to effectively mitigate ligation biases induced by diverse terminal sequences of the RNA molecules.
 These random nucleotides are not trimmed with the 3' adaptors and thus need to be trimmed in this step.
 ### Input files:
 Forward reads and RC reverse reads after adaptor trimming.
 - fastq/GroupID_SampleID/GroupID_SampleID_1_sequence.3clipped.fq